Spring Migration in Levy County – 2021

-This was our first spring migration since moving to Florida’s Nature Coast.
-Previously, we lived just 15 minutes from Fort De Soto Park, a well-known destination for spring migration birding.
-We didn’t know what to expect, but we were hopeful for a great experience.
+This was our first spring migration since moving to Florida’s Nature Coast, a very different experience from living just 15 minutes from Fort De Soto, one of the state’s best-known migration hotspots.
+We weren’t sure what to expect from our new home turf, but we were hopeful that April would bring something special.

 A small cold front was expected on a Friday night in mid-April, which often leads to some weather changes.
 We decided to head to the Cedar Key Museum State Park early.
-This several-acre semi-wooded area is located along the northwest waterfront of the island.
+This several-acre semi-wooded area is located along the island’s northwest waterfront.
 The park features the beautifully restored homestead of Saint Clair Whitman, who collected and displayed many local and Native American artifacts.
 Additionally, it has a plaque commemorating the naturalist John Muir, who visited Cedar Key in 1867 during his historic walk from Kentucky to Florida.

 The flowering live oaks surrounding the house appeared to attract the most birds, although other trees along the park boundaries were also lively with activity.
 We encountered a longtime birder from Cedar Key, from whom we gained valuable local birding insights.
-In total, we observed 34 different species, including 10 types of warblers: Worm-eating, Black-and-white, Prothonotary, American Redstart, Cape May, Northern Parula, Yellow, Palm, Yellow-rumped, and Prairie Warblers.
+In total, we observed 34 species, including 10 warbler species: Worm-eating, Black-and-white, Prothonotary, American Redstart, Cape May, Northern Parula, Yellow, Palm, Yellow-rumped, and Prairie Warblers.
 Other notable birds included Summer Tanager, Orchard and Baltimore Orioles, as well as Rose-breasted and Blue Grosbeaks.
 For us, this experience rivaled the excitement of the spring migration birds at Fort DeSoto.

 eBird – Spreading the news